sumbach/modern-cljs/doc/tutorial-16.md

                    :rules :cljs}]}
 ```

-* The first is configured to generate the CLJ files: The `clj` files
+* The first is configured to generate the CLJ files: The `.clj` files
   will be generated into the `target/test/clj` directory starting from
-  any `cljx` file in the `test/cljx` directory by applying the
+  any `.cljx` file in the `test/cljx` directory by applying the
   `:clj` rule.
-* The second is configured to generate the CLJS files: The `cljs`
+* The second is configured to generate the CLJS files: The `.cljs`
   files will be generated into the `target/test/cljs` directory
-  starting from any `cljx` file in the `test/cljx` directory by
+  starting from any `.cljx` file in the `test/cljx` directory by
   applying the `:cljs` rule.

 The `:clj` and the `:cljs` keyword map to the corresponding